 Most of them are traveling all the way from Bangkok as they either don’t have the time for several stops along the way or they just don’t know about the interesting places like Sukhothai, Phitsanulok or Kamphaeng Phet.

-The Bangkok – Chiang Mai trip with its 593 km is probably the longest trip you are doing in Thailand so you might want to choose your means of transport very carefully.
+The Bangkok – Chiang Mai trip with its 593km is one of the longest trips you will be doing in Thailand, so you might want to choose your means of transport very carefully.
 If you ride your own car or motorcycle it will take you around 9-10 hours.

 Bangkok to Chiang Mai by Bus

 The classic way and most people are still choosing this option, not just Thai people but also foreigners.
 You have two options: A day bus or overnight bus.
 Obviously traveling during the night saves you both time due to less traffic (around 1-2 hours) as well as money for one night accommodation.